 When the time comes to make applications, the College Office will process each student's secondary school report and mid-year school report.
 The forms for these reports are included in the College Office's submission of material to colleges via Naviance.
 Those reports include transcripts, teacher recommendations, summary statements, and mid-year grade reports.
 The Hotchkiss transcript reports only final grades for each course - that is, semester grades for semester courses and year grades for year courses.
 Our mid-year report provides all grades and additional comments at the end of the first semester of the senior year.
 Once the student notifies us of the colleges to which he or she will apply, it is our responsibility to get that information to the respective college admission offices.
-Please note that we do not distribute the first or third marking-period grade reports to college admission offices unless specifically asked to do so by a college.
-Students who wish to have colleges receive their third marking period grades will receive instructions about how grades can be submitted to schools by the College Office.
+Please note that we do not distribute the first or third marking-period grade reports to college receive their third marking period grades will receive instructions about how grades can be submitted to schools by the College Office.